paketo-buildpacks/paketo-website/content/docs/howto/nodejs.md

 ## Build and Serve a Frontend Framework App

-If you are using a framework that generates a static site for your (e.g. React, Vue, Angular) and you would like to have the buildpacks to run the build process and then serve using a static web server.
-The [Paketo Web Servers buildpack][web-servers] has a [frontend application workflow][web-servers/frontend] that covers this use case.
+If you are using a framework that generates a static site from JavaScript source code (e.g. React, Vue, Angular), you can use the [Paketo Web Servers buildpack][web-servers] to build the static assets and automatically configure a web server.
+The Web Servers [documentation][web-servers/frontend] covers this use case.

 ## Enable Process Reloading
 By default, your Node.js server will be the only process running in your app